How to Choose & Select a Moving Average(MA) to Trade with - Leading Forex Indicators

 Choose a Moving Average to Trade with Forex Strategies - Moving Average Technical Indicator

-Before a trader chooses a moving average to trade with they will have to determine what type of trader they are and what chart timeframe they use for trading forex.
+Before a trader chooses a moving average to trade with they will have to figure out what type of trader they are and what chart time frame they use for trading forex.
 Depending on what type of trader they are, the trader will then determine which moving average period is best to use for their trading method.

 The forex trader can also choose to average the closing price, opening price or median price.

 Moving average forex indicator is a oftenly used indicator to measure strength of trends.
-The data is precise & its output as a moving line can be customized to a trader's preferences.
+The data is precise and its output which is a moving line can be customized to suit a forex trader's preferences.

-Using the moving average is one of the basic ways to generate forex buy and sell trading signals which are used to trade in the direction of the trend, since the Moving Average indicator is a lagging indicator & a trend following indicator - this means that it will tend to give late forex entry signals as opposed to leading forex indicators.
-However, as a lagging forex indicator it gives more accurate forex trading signals and is less prone to whipsaws compared to leading forex indicators.
+Using the moving average is one of the basic ways to generate forex buy & sell signals which are used to trade in the direction of the price trend, since the MA technical indicator is a lagging indicator and a trend following indicator - this means it tends to give late forex entry signals as opposed to leading forex indicators.
+However, as a lagging forex indicator it generates more accurate forex trading signals & is less prone to whipsaw signals compared and analyzed to leading forex indicators.

-Forex Traders select the moving average period to use depending on the type of trading they do: short-term trading, medium-term trading and long-term trading.
+Forex Traders select and choose the moving average period to use based on the type of trading they do: short-term trading, medium-term trading & long-term trading.

 - Short-term trading: 10 - 50 MA Period